 For men, the good news is that statistically speaking, they are more likely than women to remain enrolled in an addiction treatment program for a period of 30 days or more.
 Women also appear less likely to seek professional help for addiction or substance use.
 Studies have shown that a one-size-fits-all approach does not work when it comes to gender and addiction.
 Men and women develop addictions for different reasons and their bodies react differently to substances.
 Cultural and emotional factors also play a significant role, especially in group-recovery settings.

 The Red Oak Recovery Program for Men

 At Red Oak Recovery, we recognize that there are no easy answers to addiction, and that every person’s experience with substance use and addiction is unique.
 Our groundbreaking young men’s program is specifically developed to help males of all ages address not only the problematic behavior itself, but also its underlying causes and complicating factors.
 In addition, our credentialed addiction specialists prioritize the specific developmental and transitional issues faced by young men in addiction recovery, and deliver a therapeutic curriculum that promotes healing of mind and spirit as well as body.

 If you or a young adult you care about is suffering from a substance use or addiction problem, we can help.
-For further information, please contact a Red Oak Recovery admissions counselor to discuss insurance authorization, self-payment options, and affordable addiction treatment plans.
+For further information, please contact a Red Oak Recovery enrollment counselor to discuss insurance authorization, self-payment options, and affordable addiction treatment plans.